 I grew up in the rainy city of Seattle where the winters were usually spent indoors.
-As a child I remember being drawn towards exploring the inner workings of things around the house.
-This was mostly driven by boredom and curiosity but I definitely remember the feeling of gratification when something made sense.
-Same feeling I get today.
-My interest in electronics began at the age of nine when my father bought a pair of two way radios.
+Driven by boredom and curiosity, I was drawn towards exploring the inner workings of things in search of that feeling of wonder.
+One of my earliest memories was when a family friend gave me a took kit and I managed to remove the doorknobs in the house.
+It was a complex experiment to see how my parents would react when they got home.
+My interest in electronics began at the age of ten when my father purchased a pair of two-way radios.
 "Can you hear me?
-How about now?"
-How did such a strange device work?
-I found the solution to this mystery at the local Columbia Branch library.
-I was fortunate that my father was an avid reader, I think mostly fiction, but nonetheless he regularly took me to the library and Shorey's Bookstore which brings back fond memories of simpler times in my life.
-On the flipside I also read a lot of comic books, watched too much TV, ate too much candy, and did dangerous things that are cringeworthy.
-Looking back I'm happy to still be alive.
+How about now?" and this was well before the Verizon Wireless commercials.
+How did a small handheld device project sounds over such long distances?
+I was fortunate that my father was an avid reader, I think mostly fiction, as he regularly took me to the Columbia Branch library and Shorey's Bookstore.
+These along with other recollections from my childhood are fond memories of simpler times in my life.

-I was raised in a working class family who encouraged my sister and I to find work from an early age.
+I was raised in a working-class family who encouraged my sister and I to find work from an early age.
 After picking strawberries for two summers I ended up finding a part-time job working at Holly Park Greenhouse.
-Then I got a cushy job serving ice cream at Baskin Robbins on MLK Jr Way South.
-After high school I worked as a teller for Seafirst Bank for a short time before I was off to the University of Washington.
+Thereafter, I got a cushy job serving ice cream at Baskin Robbins on MLK Jr Way South.
+After high school, I worked as a teller for Seafirst Bank over the summer before I was off to the University of Washington.
 And while at the UW I worked as a copy machine operator for Rainier Bank in the basement of the Rainier Tower building.
-I majored in electrical engineering and because companies recruited on campus I had a job lined up with Boeing Aerospace in Kent Space Center before graduation.
-I had no idea what I was getting into and was assigned the task of designing an RF circuit board to down-convert and digitize a radio signal from a Navy JTIDS terminal.
-This was also my first exposure to surface mount components and microstrip/stripline designs but fortunately I had a good mentor (GWF).
-The engineering process of going from paper design to in-house circuit board fab and assembly, integration into chassis and racks, then delivering to a Naval facility in San Diego (NOSC) was intense and at the same time appealing to me.
+I majored in electrical engineering and had a job lined up with Boeing Aerospace in Kent Space Center, courtesy of on-campus interviews.
+I had no idea what I was getting into and was assigned the task of designing an RF PCB to down-convert and digitize a radio signal from a Navy JTIDS terminal.
+This was also my first exposure to surface mount components and microstrip/stripline designs but fortunately, I had a good mentor (GWF).
+The engineering process of going from paper design to in-house circuit board fab and assembly, integration into chassis and racks, and then delivering to a Naval facility in San Diego (NOSC) was intense and at the same time appealing to me.
+It was fascinating stuff even thinking back today.

-Fast forward to today, I made a switch from communications to the world of radio astronomy and live in the small rainy town of Hilo, Hawaii, population of 44,370 (2022).
+Fast forward to today, I am now working in the world of radio astronomy and live in the small rainy town of Hilo, Hawaii, population of 47,627 (2023).
 Going from industry to a research organization was a difficult transition for me but I've found that most academic organizations are of the accommodating sort.
-I've definitely learned a lot of new things pertaining to astronomy and astronomical techniques that are not a normal part of communications.
+I've learned a lot of new things about astronomy and astronomical techniques that are not a normal part of communications.
 And like most things in life, the more I learn the more I know what I don't know.
-A big THANKS to the people that have and continue to share their knowledge with me, you know who you are.
+A big THANKS to the people who have and continue to share their knowledge with me, you know who you are.
 I'm blessed and thankful to still be doing something that I yearned to do as a child.
 I still take things apart to figure out their inner workings.
-Afterall, how many people can say that about their work?
+After all, how many people can say that about their work?

-The ASIAA Hawaii office was established to support the SMA project on Maunakea (~20% partnership with SAO) then later the AMiBA project on Maunaloa, the GLT in Thule Air Base, Greenland (also partnered with SAO), and most recently the FRB project in Pahala.
-As of this writing, we have a total of 7.5 individuals that are composed of 1 director, 1 scientist, 1 engineer (me), 2 technicians (1 each for SMA & FRB projects), 0.5 IT, and 1 administrator.
+The ASIAA Hawaii office was established to support the SMA project on Maunakea* (~20% partnership with SAO) then later the AMiBA project on Maunaloa*, the GLT in Pituffik Space Base, Greenland (also partnered with SAO), and most recently the FRB project located in the south-east portion of the Big Island.
+As of this writing, we have a total of 7.5 individuals that are composed of 1 director, 1 scientist, 1 engineer (me), 1 software, 2 technicians (1 each for SMA & FRB projects), 0.5 IT (remote from Arizona), and 1 administrator.
 Not included in this tally are 1 engineer supporting the GLT from Leon France and 1 scientist supporting TAOS-2 from Philadelphia PA.

-Whether you are interested in only one particular project or to get a general feel for what we do here in our ASIAA Hawaii office, I hope you find some of the things interesting and informative.
-All photos in this site were taken by myself using either an iPhone XS Max or Panasonic Lumix DMC-GF3, unless mentioned otherwise.
-Credits and acknowledgements for individuals working on particular items in addition to myself are provided in parentheses.
+Whether you are interested in only one particular project or to get a general feel for what we do here at our ASIAA Hawaii office, I hope you find some of the descriptions interesting and informative.
+All photos in this site were taken by myself using either an iPhone 6/10/11 or Panasonic Lumix DMC-GF3, unless mentioned otherwise.
+Credits and acknowledgements for individuals working on particular items, in addition to myself, are provided in parentheses.

 - Derek

 The GLT system design depicted above was developed in collaboration with my colleague, C.C.
 Han, in Taipei along with the science team which included M. Inoue, S. Matsushita, and K. Asada.
-We started from scratch in 2012 and iteratively evolved with increasing level of detail.
-As of this writing we are on Rev-0U, 21st revision.
+We started from scratch in 2012 and iteratively evolved witan h increasing level of detail.
+As of this writing, we are on Rev-0V.

 My favorite thing to work on, for better or worse, is with the development of custom instruments.
 I typically use a combination of circuit board designs and connectorized RF and/or optical components and integrate into a standalone EMI chassis.
 And more often than not, I end up doing the mechanical design and assembly which can often be an integral part of the units thermal and electrical performance.
 My aim is for clean and simple designs that are both functional and aesthetically satisfying to myself and the final end user (yes in that order).
 I don't consider myself an artist but this is one of my few creative outlets that I spend a lot time thinking through carefully with an eye toward craftsmanship.
 You can find out more about the instrument designs that I have been involved with by visiting the Projects at the top of this page.